mathieudutour/react-progress-button/README.md

 ##### error([callback])

 Put the button in the error state.
-Call the callback or the onSuccess prop when going back to the normal state.
+Call the callback or the onError prop when going back to the normal state.

 ## Styles